jcs-instructor/mobtimer/backlog.md

 Next

-- [ ] WIP: Fix word-wrapping in tests for ease of reading
 - [ ] Revisit schedule: Ethan says Thursday afternoons are ideal for pickleball, so see if can reschedule
 - [x] Revisit tolerance seconds in \*.test.ts files (often 0.1) - but maybe not needed or could be much smaller, e.g., 0.01?
 - [ ] Make the UI timeout shorter so it's not choppy, especially last second.